 Indiana.
 Henry S Lane resigned as Governor of Indiana and was succeeded by Oliver H P T Morton.

 Maryland.
 Marshal Kane, in a letter to Mayor Berrett of Baltimore, denied that any organization existed to prevent the inauguration of US President Abraham Lincoln.
 He advised that the president-elect would need no armed escort in passing through or sojourning within the limits of Baltimore and Maryland.

 Maryland.
-Captain Taylor USMC, commanding Fort Washington, reported to Colonel John Harris, commandant of the US Marine Corps, that the fort was defenceless and vulnerable to attack, and requested reinforcements.
+Captain Algernon S Taylor USMC, commanding Fort Washington, reported to Colonel John Harris, commandant of the US Marine Corps, that the fort was defenceless and vulnerable to attack, and requested reinforcements.
 The fort had been completed in 1809 and was the only fortification protecting Washington, DC.
 The stone structure offered a good field of fire along the Potomac River and stood on the Maryland side of the Potomac, and was a vital link in the defence of the capital by land or water.
-Secretary of the Navy Isaac Toucey ordered a detachment of US Marines to garrison the fort.
-Forty US Marines from the Washington Navy Yard were sent under Captain Algernon S Taylor.
+Secretary of the Navy Isaac Toucey ordered a detachment of forty US Marines from the Washington Navy Yard to join Captain Taylor and to garrison the fort.
 These were among the first Regular troops to be stationed in or near the capital.
 In May 1861, Secretary of the Navy Gideon Welles considered the threat to have subsided and ordered the removal of the Marines from Fort Washington.